Let your power shine

 - In an episode of ''Magical Project S, this happens to Sasami as a after-effect of an aging potion.
 The aging initially works well, but after Sasami returns to her normal age, she turns into a baby overnight.

-- Jhoira from the Magic The Gathering storyline was exposed to timewarped water that dramatically extended her lifespan after a horrible accident at Urza's Academy.
+- Jhoira from one storyline was exposed to timewarped water that dramatically extended her lifespan after a horrible accident at Urza's Academy.
 By the events of the Time Spiral storyline,she is over 1000 years old but looks like a 19-year-old—an almost literal fountain of youth.

 - The DCU Fifth Week Event Sins of Youth combined Fountain Of Youth and Overnight Age-Up, with a combination of Chaos Magic and an "aging ray" turning all the teenage heroes into adults and all the adult heroes into kids.